 Looking to the future: adapting to climate change

 Future projections indicate that without decisive action, the planet could reach temperature levels never before experienced in recent history.
-International organizations such as the IPCC are working to establish climate change mitigation and adaptation strategies, which are crucial to addressing the challenges ahead.
+International organizations such as the IPCC are working to establish climate change mitigation and adaptation strategies, which are crucial for addressing the challenges ahead.

 The scientific community warns that time is running out.
 We must work toward a future where human development is aligned with the health of the planet.
 Education and awareness are key tools to empower the population and foster positive change.